About Us and Our Supporters

 Debbie Styles has been volunteering with VTEA for many years.
 Debbie’s involvement with VTEA began as a client, when her daughter began riding with VTEA in 2009.
 Throughout the years she has been the Board liaison for the instructors and most recently her duties focus on the responsibilities of the recording secretary.
 Professionally, Debbie held many supporting roles in the areas of law, banking and real estate.
 Debbie is and will always be a very active member of the community at large.

 Kristin Griffin has a life-long passion for animals, grew up training and showing dogs, and began working with horses at the age of 16.
 Kristin began her professional career by working in the veterinary field and has since transitioned into working with children with special needs as an Education Assistant.
 She started volunteering at VTEA in 2014 and has been involved in various areas of the organization ever since.
 As a strong supporter for mental health and wellness, Kristin is passionate about the work that VTEA does.
 She is currently working towards her BA in Psychology.
-Kristin’s role at VTEA is mainly in events and fundraising.
+Kristin’s role at VTEA is mainly in external relations and fundraising.